seud0nym/openwrt-wireguard-go/README.md

 ```
 ## Thanks

-This project would not be possible without the official Wireguard cross-platform repositories:
+This project would not be possible without the official WireGuard cross-platform repositories:
 - https://git.zx2c4.com/wireguard-go/about/
 - https://github.com/WireGuard/wgctrl-go